 . - Android Auto generates and displays a notification in the car.

-- If a user taps on the notification via the car's display, Android Auto
+- If the user taps the notification on the car's display, Android Auto

 triggers the mark-as-read